IssueM/issuem-leaky-paywall-mailpoet/readme.txt

 == Frequently Asked Questions ==

-= What are the minimum requirements for IssueM's Leaky Paywall - MailPoet? =
+= What are the minimum requirements for IssueM's Leaky Paywall - MailPoet Addon =

 You must have: